 Data for this indicator was obtained from the Bureau of Labor Statistic’s Occupational Employment Statistics.
 The ratio was then calculated by dividing the 75th percentile wage by the 25th percentile wage.

-Data for this indicator was obtained from the Census Bureau’s American Community Survey, 1-year estimates.
-This indicator shows the official federal poverty rate.
+Data for the official poverty rate was obtained from the Census Bureau’s American Community Survey, 1-year estimates.

 Data for the California Poverty Measure (CPM) was obtained from the Public Policy Institute of California (PPIC).
 Developed by the the Stanford Center on Poverty and Inequality and the PPIC, the CPM considers other factors such as government assistance and housing costs when calculating poverty levels.